julienchurch/.tmux/README.md

 **Opening a tmux session**: `tmux`
 Opens a session and assigns to it a numeric ID (found in the bottom left-hand corner) that can be used to reopen it at a later time.

-**Viewing open tmux sessions**: `tmux ls`
+**Listing running tmux sessions**: `tmux ls`
-Lists all currently-open tmux sessions by their default ID or any unique name you've given them.
+Lists all currently-running tmux sessions by their default ID or any unique name you've given them.

 **Attaching to a tmux session**: `tmux attach -t <session name>`
 Reopens the target session with all your old panes and programs still running.